Dante83/A-Starry-Sky/README.md

 **Tag** | **Description**
 :--- | :---
-`<sky-aurora-parameters>` | Parent tag.
+`<sky-aurora>` | Parent tag.
 Required for enabling Aurora Borealis.
 Contains all child tags related to the the aurora.
 `<sky-nitrogen-color>` | Triggered by excited nitrogen molecules located between 60 and 120 meters from the planetary surface, nitrogen typically provides a magenta curtain around the base of aurora borealis and is typically seen in more extreme displays.
 This tag controls these colors using three child color tags *sky-aurora-color-red*, *sky-aurora-color-green* and *sky-aurora-color-blue*.
 `<sky-nitrogen-cutoff>` | Determines how much of the nitrogen aurora is likely to be present in the display.
 Lower numbers are associated with more aurora, with a maximum of 1.0 being associated with no aurora.
 `<sky-nitrogen-intensity>` | Determines the brightness of this aurora segment, with typical values being less then 5.